mgoldsborough/Petfinder.js/README.md

 ------------
 Javascript library to interact with the Petfinder API through a proxy.

-Currently we use our own jsonp proxy to provide cross domain requests.
-This will be open sourced eventually...
+We use our own proxy to provide cross domain requests via JSON-P.  This will be open sourced eventually...

 Read the docs here: http://www.petfinder.com/developers/api-docs